Every movie and TV series coming to Netflix this month – July 2022

 These include an adaptation of Jane Austen’s Persuasion starring Dakota Johnson, a Resident Evil reboot and Ryan Gosling’s return to acting after a mini hiatus.

+What movies and TV series are being added to Netflix in July 2022?

-Find the full list of every movie and TV show coming to Netflix in July 2022 below (we compile this list ourselves with additional help from What’s on Netflix.)
+Find out below – and find the full list of every title being removed from the service here.

+NB: we compile this list ourselves with additional help from What’s on Netflix.)

 ORIGINAL